menu

 Real Estate Prices & Overview

-Ashview Heights / Just Us median real estate price is $323,286, which is more expensive than 45.8% of the neighborhoods in Georgia and 41.2% of the neighborhoods in the U.S.
+Ashview Heights / Just Us median real estate price is $308,263, which is less expensive than 57.1% of Georgia neighborhoods and 62.0% of all U.S. neighborhoods.

 Ashview Heights / Just Us is an urban neighborhood (based on population density) located in Atlanta, Georgia.